metauni/metauni.github.io/mag/index.md

 * **Lecture 6:** Hilbert basis theorem `(K) S2.5`
 * **Lecture 7:** Buchberger's algorithm `(D) S2.6, S2.7`
 * **Lecture 8:** Elimination theory `(K) S3.1, S3.2`

-On the rare occasion that Roblox voice chat has some issues, we will fall back to using Roblox whiteboards with Discord for voice.

 ## Exercise sessions